Tony Blackburn: Later career

+He joined Capital London in 1988, and was involved in the launch of Capital Gold London station, presenting programmes such as the Breakfast show, Weekends, Drivetime then the Weekday evening show playing his own choice of music, where he remained until 2002.
+He hosted similar shows on Jazz FM in London and Smooth FM Smooth, and the Real Radio Network.

 In 1987, Blackburn made an extended appearance on the second ever edition of After Dark on Channel 4.
-In 1989 Blackburn co-presented the morning TV show Sky by Day on Sky One.
-The show aired weekdays at 11:00 and was broadcast live.
+In 1989, Blackburn co-presented the morning TV show Sky by Day on Sky One.
+The show aired weekdays at 11am and was broadcast live.

 He was the subject of This Is Your Life in 1992, when he was surprised by Michael Aspel while broadcasting his Capital Gold radio show at the company's studios in London.

 In 2002, Blackburn was the winner of the first series of the British reality TV show I'm a Celebrity...Get Me Out of Here!

-In 2004, Blackburn re-joined BBC Radio London, originally taking over a two-hour timeslot on Monday evening from 20:00 to 22:00.
+In 2004, Blackburn re-joined BBC Radio London, originally taking over a two-hour timeslot on Monday evening from 8pm to 10pm.
 Here he would be given free rein on his choice of music.
-In addition to this he also took over the station's Saturday Lunchtime show, broadcasting from 12:00 to 14:00.
+In addition to this he also took over the station's Saturday Lunchtime show, broadcasting from 12noon to 2pm.

 Blackburn began presenting the Breakfast show for Bedfordshire-based Classic Gold Digital in late 2003.
 He was suspended in June 2004 for playing too many Cliff Richard records as the singer was not on the station's playlist.
 Noel Edmonds, whose company owned a majority shareholding, thought Blackburn would soon return to broadcasting for the station.
-The suspension was short lived.
+The suspension was short-lived.
 Blackburn won his dispute with management over the playlist a few days later, and Cliff Richard was added to it.
-"We should be playing him as much as The Beatles", said the station head.
-Whilst doing the Breakfast show, he left his Monday evening show on Radio London but continued to present Saturday Lunchtime.
+"We should be playing him as much as The Beatles," said the station head.
+While hosting the breakfast show, he left his Monday evening show on Radio London but continued to present Saturday Lunchtime.